 While it is possible that we have allowed things to “go too far” to save ourselves from the consequences of our own past and present foolishness—let me count the ways…later—only one path can determine whether or not that is true.
 The path that leads to truth is the path of action.
 But action must be predicated on a careful reading of reality if it is to be effective.
 Contemplation helps, but only observation and action can build real hope.
 That is why I am The Hopeful Realist.
 From the perspective of Hopeful Realism, one can much more readily see the social illusions that seem to drive much of contemporary life and respond effectively.

-In this blog I explore the various social illusions and distorted estimates of reality that seem to be driving so many events in all sorts of whacky ways these days.
+In my upcoming book, and in my blog, I explore the various social illusions and distorted estimates of reality that seem to be driving so many events in all sorts of wacky ways these days.
 Exposing social illusions may be critical in determining the future of our lives.
 Escape the chains of optimism and pessimism and become a Hopeful Realist!

 Robert MacNeil Christie has written for most of his life.
 Urged by his father to take a supermarket manager job after his bachelor’s degree, he chose graduate school.
 His high school English teacher had drilled into him the nuances of grammar, sentence structure, and exposition.
 He only realized his full appreciation of that drudgery when frequently required to write term papers at the University of California, Santa Barbara.
 The prospect of continuing to explore the intellectual boundaries of sociology, philosophy, history, statistics, and direct observation of human behavior rendered employment far less interesting than graduate school.

 The challenge of a PhD program in sociology was to read impossible quantities of the writings of the great thinkers from the ancients, renaissance scholars, and Scottish moral philosophers to modern researchers, and to write meaningful essays on their place in intellectual history and their relevance for contemporary society.
 He never looked back.